principalkelvo/contacts-manager/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details